-Juvenile / Sub-adult / Adult (Excel example for 2 individuals: adult; adult)
+Juvenile / Sub-adult / Adult (Example for 2 individuals: adult; adult)

 implementation: represented as test_animal.life_stage

-Age in months (Excel example for 2 individuals: 192 to 216; 312 to 336)
+Age in months (Example for 2 individuals: 192 to 216; 312 to 336)

-represented as test_animal.age_min and test_animal.age_max
+represented as test_animal.age_min_in_month and test_animal.age_max_in_month

 Status of liberty: Division into "wild" and "captive".
 Here freedom means that the animal was not brought into a scientific facility but tested on the beach and then released again.
 Animals living in captivity remain captive for a certain period of time.